 Another way in which sideswipe collisions occur is when a driver overreacts to a road hazard or impending accident with another car.
 For instance, someone may be trying to avoid a rear-end collision with the car in front of them and end up sideswiping the side of a second car next to them.
-Therefore, the negligent action by one driver may end up resulting in a side-swipe accident, causing the other driver to drive off the road into a stationary object or other vehicle.
+Therefore, the negligent action by one driver may end up resulting in a side-swipe accident, causing the other driver to drive off the road into a stationary object or other vehicles.
 No matter what the cause, the damage to the vehicle and injuries sustained could be severe.

 What is the Primary Cause of Side-Swipe Accidents

 The primary cause of most sideswipe accidents is distraction.
-It can be difficult to determine who is at fault for a the accident due to their very nature.
+It can be difficult to determine who is at fault for the accident due to their very nature.
 The most common reasons why a driver may become distracted include: